 Pets that are or could be aggressive

 If we think your pet may threaten, frighten or harm other people and stop them going about their business or enjoying their home, you must put things right at once.
 You should seek advice from a vet, dog warden or other expert.
-If you cannot keep the animal under control, or where we think a particular type or breed of animal is inappropriate to where you live, we will tell you to re-home the pet or you may face action for breach of tenancy, which could lead to possession proceedings to end your tenancy.
+If you cannot keep the animal under control, or where we think a particular type or breed of animal is inappropriate to where you live, we will tell you to re-home the pet or you may face action for breach of tenancy.
+This could lead to possession proceedings to end your tenancy.

 Tenants will be in breach of their tenancy agreement if they: